-DeLay, R-Texas, and two associates were indicted September 28 on a conspiracy charge that accuses them of illegally steering $190,000 in corporate donations to state legislative candidates in 2002 and disguising the source by sending the money through national Republican campaign committees.
+DeLay and two associates are now also charged with conspiring to illegally steer $190,000 in corporate donations to state legislative candidates in 2002 and to disguise its source by sending it through national Republican campaign committees.

 DeLay, 58, has represented a suburban Houston district in Congress since 1985.
-In 2002 he became House majority leader.
-The conspiracy indictment forced him to give up that office.
+In 2002, he became House majority leader -- a post he held until Wednesday's charge.

-DeLay has accused Earle, a Democrat, of launching a partisan vendetta against him after the 2002 elections in which Republicans took control of both houses of the Texas Legislature.
+DeLay has accused Earle, a Democrat, of launching a partisan vendetta against him after the 2002 elections, which saw Republicans take control of both houses of the Texas legislature.

-Earle disputes the accusation, pointing out that 12 of the 15 officials he has prosecuted on corruption charges have been Democrats.
+Earle denied a political motive, saying 12 of the 15 officials he has prosecuted on corruption charges have been Democrats.

 Corporations cannot donate to candidates in Texas elections.

-DeGuerin has said the donations to TRMPAC went to states where corporate money could be lawfully donated, and the money that was sent to Texas candidates came from individuals.
+DeGuerin said last week that the donations to TRMPAC went to states where corporate money could be lawfully donated, and the money that was sent to Texas candidates came from individuals.